 Epiphyllanthus obovatus, Epiphyllanthus opuntioides, Epiphyllum opuntioides, Zygocactus opuntioides

-Schlumbergera opuntioides resembles other species of the genus Schlumbergera in that it has leafless, green stems, made up of distinct segments, which act as photosynthetic organs.
-However, most other species have stems which are consistently strongly flattened, whereas in S. opuntioides, although young segments may be relatively flat, being up to 2.8 inches (7 cm) long and up to 1.2 inches (3 cm) wide, but only up to 0.4 inches (1 cm) thick.
+Schlumbergera opuntioides is a rare cactus with stems that look like those of an Opuntia.
+The stems are leafless, green and made up of distinct segments.
+Young segments may be relatively flat, up to 2.8 inches (7 cm) long, up to 1.2 inches (3 cm) wide and up to 0.4 inches (1 cm) thick.
 The segments become more cylinder-shaped as they age, as well as becoming more woody.
 The plant may form a shrub up to 4 feet (1.2 m) tall.
-The flowers are pink to purple in color, up to 2.4 inches (6 cm) long and up to 1.8 inches (4.5 cm) in diameter.
+The flowers are pink to purple, up to 2.4 inches (6 cm) long and up to 1.8 inches (4.5 cm) in diameter.

 USDA hardiness zones 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).